HVK500/Zenith/README.md

 ## Built With

 - [Typescript](https://www.typescriptlang.org/) - Write Javascript that scales
-- [Yarn](https://yarnpkg.com/en/) - Effient Node package manager
+- [Yarn](https://yarnpkg.com/en/) - Efficient Node.js package manager
     - [Jasmine](https://jasmine.github.io/) - A unit testing framework
     - [Karma](https://karma-runner.github.io/) - A framework that bridges the gap between Jasmine and Typescript as a test runner

 ## License

-This project is licensed under the MIT License - see the [LICENSE.md](#) file for details
+This project is licensed under the MIT License - see the [LICENSE.md]() file for details